Lawsuit filed against California firm over Washington state auditor data breach

 The 19-page civil complaint accuses Accellion of negligence and of violating Washington’s Consumer Protection Act due to the breach of its file-transfer service, known as FTA, which the auditor’s office had relied on.

-“Defendant was aware that FTA was an inadequately secure product, yet sold this vulnerable product to (the auditor’s office) for the transfer of Personal Information,” the lawsuit states.
+“Defendant was aware that FTA was an inadequately secure product, yet sold this vulnerable product to [the auditor’s office] for the transfer of Personal Information,” the lawsuit states.

 As a result of the breach, Stahl and other Washington residents “have suffered actual damages, and are at imminent risk of future harm, including identity theft and fraud that would result in monetary loss.”

-The personal information exposed in the breach included Social Security numbers, driver’s license and other personal identification, as well as banking and employment history.
+The personal information exposed in the breach included Social Security numbers, driver’s licenses and other personal identification, as well as banking and employment history.
 The data breach affects anyone who filed for unemployment in Washington between Jan.
 1 and Dec.
 10, 2020, the auditor’s office said.

-Such data “is highly coveted and valuable” on black markets, where criminals sell stolen consumer information, “exposing consumers to identity theft and fraud for years to come,” the lawsuit alleges.
+Such data “is highly coveted and valuable” on the black market, where criminals sell stolen consumer information, “exposing consumers to identity theft and fraud for years to come,” the lawsuit alleges.

 Accellion did not immediately respond to a request for comment on the lawsuit Wednesday morning.